svilupp/AIHelpMe.jl/docs/src/introduction.md

 - (hopefully), a simpler interface to handle RAG configurations (there are thousands of possible configurations)
 - pre-computed embeddings for key “knowledge” in the Julia ecosystem (we refer to them as “knowledge packs”)

-> [!WARNING]
+> [!CAUTION]
-> Note that this is only a preliminary release and the RAG pipeline has NOT been optimized.
+> This is only a prototype!
+We have not tuned it yet, so your mileage may vary!
+Always check your results from LLMs!

 ## What is RAG?
 RAG, short for Retrieval-Augmented Generation, is a way to reduce hallucinations of your model and improve its response by directly providing the relevant source knowledge into the prompt.